ThiagoPanini/terraglue/docs/mkdocs/story.md

 ## How it All Started

 First of all, It's important to provide some context on how it all started.
-I'm an Analytics Engineer working for a financial company who have a lot of data and a number even higher of oportunities on using those data.
+I'm an Analytics Engineer working for a financial company who have a lot of data and a number even higher of opportunities on using those data.
 The company adopted the Data Mesh architecture for giving more autonomy to the data teams for building and sharing their own data through three different layers: SoR (System of Record), SoT (Source of Truth) and Spec (Specialized).

 ???+ info "Know more about SoR, SoT and Spec"
-    There are a lot of arcticles that explain Data Mesh architecture and the differences between layers SoR, SoT and Spec for storing and sharing data.
+    There are a lot of articles that explain Data Mesh architecture and the differences between layers SoR, SoT and Spec for storing and sharing data.
 In fact, this is a really useful way to improve analytics on organizations.

     If you want to know a little bit more about it, there are some links that can help you on this mission: